ElusiveMori/YARP2/README.md

 Since vJass is just an extension of the JASS scripting language, it carries many of the same limitations that can make development slow and cubersome.
 This was one of the main reasons that the development of YARP was ceased.
 YARP2 seeks to fix this by being written in Wurst, a more recent language that compiles into JASS and makes many more recent programing language constructions avaiable to map coders.

+The YARP community is a group of like-minded roleplayers who enjoy sandbox-style roleplay.
+We have our own **Discord** server, and you are [invited!](https://discord.gg/TYRKMNf "Discord Invitation")

 ## Setting up